wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 		- *.blob.core.chinacloudapi.cn
 		- *.store.core.chinacloudapi.cn

 	- Allow the IP addresses described in [Azure Datacenter IP Ranges](https://msdn.microsoft.com/zh-cn/library/azure/dn175718.aspx) and HTTPS (443) protocol.
-You would have to white-list IP ranges of the Azure region that you plan to use and that of China East.
+You would have to white-list IP ranges of the Azure region that you plan to use and that of China North.

 9. On the **Vault Settings** page, click **Browse** to select the key file.
 Specify the Azure Site Recovery subscription, the vault name, and the Hyper-V site to which the Hyper-V server belongs.